wq/django-rest-pandas/README.md

 });
 ```

 DRP includes three custom serializers with `transform_dataframe()` functions that address common use cases.
 These serializer classes can be leveraged by assigning them to `pandas_serializer_class` on your view.
+If you are using the [wq framework], these serializers can automatically leverage DRP's default [HTML template](#html-output) together with [wq/chartapp.js] to provide interactive charts.
+If you are not using the full wq framework, you can still use [wq/pandas.js] and [wq/chart.js] directly with the CSV output of these serializers.

 For documentation purposes, the examples below assume the following dataset: